 From Durable Labels to Wireless Barcode Scanners, How to Get a Barcode System Up and Running

 Barcode technology has been around for several decades.
-By now you’ve probably read up on all of its benefits online and seen statistics and examples on how it can streamline inventory tracking for your business.
+By now you’ve probably read up on all of its benefits online and seen statistics on how it can streamline inventory tracking.
 However, you want to implement it in your business, and you want to get it right the first time.
 You know it’s not going to be a simple matter of buying a barcode printer and calling it a day.
 What do you need to do?
 Here are some practical tips to get you started:

 Consider the Application